Why You Must Visit Buffalo, New York

 Onboard the Maid of the Mist.
 Photo by Susan Lanier-Graham

 My heart pounded as we moved past the American Falls, but it was doing double time when we got to the base of Horseshoe Falls.
-The whitewater created by the falls gives you a renewed appreciation for the water’s strength.
+The whitewater created by the falls renews your appreciation for the water’s strength.
 As the boat inches its way through the mist, you feel small against the force of nature.

 If you want to get wet, stand on the side of the boat closest to the falls.
 You can stay drier if you stand toward the back of the boat.
 No matter where you stand, you feel the intensity of the water as if it is something living and breathing.
 Maid of the Mist operates daily from early April through early November.